ender-js/Ender/README.md

 Ender's Jeesh
 -------------
-Ender provides the option to build from any registered NPM package, as well as these 8 powerful core utilities (we call these [Ender's Jeesh](http://en.wikipedia.org/wiki/List_of_Battle_School_students)):
+Ender provides the option to build from any registered NPM packages as well as these 8 powerful core utilities (we call these [Ender's Jeesh](http://en.wikipedia.org/wiki/List_of_Battle_School_students)):

   * an expressive [Class system](https://github.com/ded/klass)
   * a fast light-weight [selector engine](https://github.com/ded/qwery)